ppacher/dnswall/docs/README.md

 // we always accept DNS queries for *.local accept( isSubdomain(request.Name, "local.") )

+// mark every thing that is not *.local with an evil score of 1 and set the "evil-by-default" label mark( !isSubdomain(request.Name, "local."), 1, "evil-by-default")

 // make sure that WannaCry will reach it's "bail-out" domain sinkhole( request.Name == "xyz12adk48f721ndk4n1.mail.ru", "honeypod.local")